 - Add your GPA if it’s over 3.5 and you graduated within the last 10 years.

-- For ongoing studies, note your degree, expected graduation date, and relevant coursework or extracurricular activities.
+- If you’re still studying, note your degree, expected graduation date, and relevant coursework or extracurricular activities on your resume.

 - List your certifications on your resume separately with the institution and completion date.